taeram/burro/README.md

-burro
+Burro
 =====

-A Google Chrome Extension for Reddit
+A Google Chrome Extension for Reddit.

+Features:
+ * Mark all as read
+ * Mark individual links as read